nearai/aitp/README.md

     content: list[str]
     # Files attached to the message.
     attachments: list[{file_id: str}]
-    # The role of the entity that is creating the message: user or assistant
+    # The role of the entity that is creating the message: 'user' or 'assistant'.
+	# 'user' is always the creator/initiator of the thread, even if it's actually
+	# an AI agent. 'assistant' is used for any other respondent.
+Check the 'actor'
+	# metadata field for more detailss.
     role: str
     # Metadata for the message.
     metadata: dict